Clarinex (Desloratadine) Storage and Expiration: Does It Still Work?

 HCG monotherapy represents another important application, particularly for men with secondary hypogonadism who want to preserve their natural hormone production.
 These men typically have functioning testicles but inadequate signals from the brain, making HCG an ideal treatment that addresses the root cause rather than bypassing it entirely.

-Standard HCG protocols vary significantly based on treatment goals and individual response.
-For men using HCG alongside TRT, typical dosing involves 250-500 IU administered subcutaneously two to three times weekly.
-This approach maintains testicular function without interfering with the testosterone therapy's primary benefits.
+Standard HCG protocols vary based on treatment goals and individual response.
+For men using HCG alongside TRT, the most common dosing schedule is 250-500 IU injected subcutaneously two to three times weekly.
+Many men ask how often to take HCG on TRT: twice weekly (e.g., Monday and Thursday) is a widely used starting point, while three times weekly is preferred when fertility preservation is a priority.
+This schedule maintains testicular function without interfering with the primary benefits of testosterone therapy.

 Monotherapy protocols require higher doses, typically 1000-3000 IU every other day, designed to fully stimulate testosterone production without exogenous hormone supplementation.
 These protocols often take 6-8 weeks to reach peak effectiveness, requiring patience and careful monitoring of hormone levels and symptoms.